shiv2802/COVID-19-TRACKING-FOR-INDIA/README.md

 This website is made using HTML, CSS and Javascript i will be a fun to create this website try it out

-# at the end it would look like
+# At the end it would look like
+![The main page using index5]